Timeline

 Start of World War I.

-March — Enlisted as a Private.
+March — enlisted as a Private.

-October — Called up for service in the Foot Guards at Caterham.
+October — called up for service in the Foot Guards at Caterham.

 December 21st — marries Jacqueline Silver.
+At this time he is living at Golder’s Green, London.

 Russian Empire collapses because of the revolution.

-| 1918 | 42 | July — Moved to the Army Pay Corps. |
+July — moved to the Army Pay Corps.

 End of World War I.